mozilla/standards-positions/CONTRIBUTING.md

 to figure out what we think about a proposal or specification.
 The key factors to consider are:

-* how useful we think the proposed feature is likely to be (or how important the use case it's trying to address is), relative to the likely costs to users (e.g., security or privacy risks), developers (e.g., increased complexity and cognitive load), and implementers (cost of implementing it and maintaining that implementation)
+* how useful we think the proposed feature is likely to be (or how important the use-cases it's trying to address are), relative to the likely costs to users (e.g., security or privacy risks), developers (e.g., increased complexity and cognitive load), and implementers (cost of implementing it and maintaining that implementation)
 * whether there are any critical problems we see in the current proposal that we should try to get fixed (e.g., around security, privacy, or ability to implement across multiple browser engines)

 It's useful to discuss these in the relevant issue in this repository.

 At the same time,
-we should avoid doing things to move discussions that should happen in the standards body's normal discussion mechanisms from happening instead in the standards-positions issue.
+we should avoid causing
+discussions that should happen in the standards body's normal discussion mechanisms to happen instead in the standards-positions issue.
 When it makes sense to do so,
 it's good to raise issues through the normal issue trackers for the proposal.
-However, when doing so, it's worth being careful to avoid giving a *mistaken* impression that engagement in the discussion constitutes support.
+However, when doing so, it's worth being careful to avoid giving a *misimpression* that engagement in the discussion constitutes support.
 In some cases, avoiding this impression may require having some of the discussion in the standards-positions issue.
 However, in many cases that can be avoided